Skip to main content

 UK heat pump installations

-As can be seen in the graph for heat pump installations, some targets are currently a very long way off.
+As can be seen in the graph for heat pump installations, this target is currently a very long way off.

 Actions for government, companies and consumers